-Did you know that facial traumas can cause severe functional, structural and cosmetic damage to the face, jaw and teeth?
+Facial traumas can cause severe functional, structural and cosmetic damage to the face, jaw and teeth?
 Our office can treat nearly any trauma, ranging from repairs of small intraoral lacerations to complete facial reconstruction.
-Examples of commonly treated traumas include:
+Examples include:

 - Teeth that have been dislodged or knocked out